nithin-sai-k/import-export-for-nsx/README.md

 - vpn-local-bgp.json
 - vpn-tunnel.json

-For a non-VMC NSX manager endpoint, you must provide input to the script.
+Export is read-only and will not make any changes to your source NSX.

 ### 1.4.2 Export history

 A config.ini flag named 'export_history' allows for the JSON files to be zipped for archival purposes.
 A related configuration option named 'max_export_history_files' lets you control how many zipped archive files are retained.

-Export is read-only and will not make any changes to your source NSX.

 ### 1.4.9.
 Running S3 export as a Lambda function